 - 1. Nodal Development Considerations This site is not at the intersection of a highway. - 2.
-Land Development Plan Reference The proposed Phase VII is consistent with most of the "Land Conservation & Development Policies" found in the Land Use Development Plan (modified and adopted November 2001), - a.
+Land Development Plan Reference The proposed Phase VIII is consistent with most of the "Land Conservation & Development Policies" found in the Land Use Development Plan (modified and adopted November 2001), - a.
 Preserve both the form and function of rural character the landscape, agriculture and home-based businesses by applying the principles of conservation subdivision design, care has been given to provide buffers and preserve key natural areas of the property.
 In addition, agricultural activities, including the production of hay, may take place in the land within the Duke Power easement. - b.
 Encourage compact communities with a mix of activities as development occurs Colvard Farms is a compact community with significant open space.
-The addition of Phase VII opens this community to other buyers and provides for this "mix of activities." - c.
-Designate economic development centers in order to promote a diversified, sustainable business community The 14 lots will provide additional property tax revenues which could be used to support economic development within Chatham County. - d.
-Develop an integrated approach to protecting and promoting high-quality open space, recreation, historic and tourism locations by applying conservation subdivision design, Colvard Farms has created high quality open space
+The addition of Phase VIII opens this community to other buyers and provides for this "mix of activities." - c.
+Designate economic development centers in order to promote a diversified, sustainable business community The 1 lot will provide additional property tax revenues which could be used to support economic development within Chatham County. - d.
+Develop an integrated approach to protecting and promoting high-quality open space, recreation, historic and tourism locations by applying conservation subdivision design, Colvard Farms has created high quality open space throughout the development.
+The addition of this lot with the open space surrounding Phase VIII will further support this policy.

-- throughout the development.
-The addition of these new lots with their design around the private James O'Kelly Cemetery will further support this policy. - e.
+- e.
 Ensure the long-term quality and availability of groundwater and surface water resources the Colvard Farms subdivision is designed to maximize the quality of the groundwater and surface water with buffers, sediment control ponds, open space, minimal impervious surface areas and the use of reclaimed water for irrigation.
-The addition of these lots is in keeping with these important principles. - f.
+The addition of this lot is in keeping with these important principles. - f.
 Provide infrastructure in ways that support the land use, economic development and environmental objectives: water supply, wastewater and transportation all infrastructure costs at Colvard Farms are paid for with private funds, including water, wastewater and transportation systems.
-Phase VII will rely on these systems and directly support the land use and environmental objectives and provide additional property tax revenue which could be used to further economic development in Chatham County.
+Phase VIII will rely on these systems and directly support the land use and environmental objectives and provide additional property tax revenue which could be used to further economic development in Chatham County.

-Our expectations for Phase VII are consistent with the two fundamental policies considered in every issue addressed by the current the Land Use Development Plan: 1) land development & conservation will reflect balanced growth, and 2) Chatham County's approach to land development & conservation will be open, pro-active and cooperative.
+Our expectations for Phase VIII are consistent with the two fundamental policies considered in every issue addressed by the current the Land Use Development Plan: 1) land development & conservation will reflect balanced growth, and 2) Chatham County's approach to land development & conservation will be open, pro-active and cooperative.